 Why is it that young males, in particular, tend to get involved in crime?
 Is it because they have the "wrong" friends?
-Were they not socialized properly?
+Were they not socialised properly?
 Is it due to dispositional factors?
 Are there hereditary factors at work?

 From the day a child is born, his family and the culture in which he’s raised have a huge impact on his socio-emotional development and psychological adjustment.
 As he grows up, his school and networks of friends and peers become more and more influential in his development.
-The two-year Master’s program in Development and Socialisation in Childhood and Adolescence (DaSCA) gives you the theoretical and methodological background to analyze this development.
+The two-year Master’s programme in Development and Socialisation in Childhood and Adolescence (DaSCA) gives you the theoretical and methodological background to analyse this development.

 Normal and Abnormal Socio-emotional Development

-The program focuses on both normal and abnormal development processes.
+The programme focuses on both normal and abnormal development processes.
 Explicit attention is given to the study of interventions and risk factors in children’s and adolescent’s cognitive and social-emotional development and adjustment.
 Working through the course topics, you’ll address questions such as:

 - What are the early markers of development that has gone awry?

 - How can we improve the way negative outcomes in children and adolescents' are prevented or treated?